FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Demystifying_the_Deno_Standard_Library.md

 ---
+description: In this article, we'll explore the Deno standard library and how it contributes to the overall Deno ecosystem
+imgSrc: /imgs/2023/2785394646.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2023-10-18T14:25:14.000Z'
+tags: []
 title: Demystifying the Deno Standard Library
-pubDate: "2023-10-18T14:25:14.000Z"
-description: "In this article, we'll explore the Deno standard library and how it contributes to the overall Deno ecosystem"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Demystifying the Deno Standard Library

 Deno, a secure runtime for JavaScript and TypeScript, has been gaining traction in recent years due to its focus on security, developer-friendly features, and modern tooling.
 One of the key components of Deno is its standard library, which offers a collection of high-quality, well-maintained modules that come with the runtime itself.
 In this article, we'll explore the Deno standard library and how it contributes to the overall Deno ecosystem.